Paul Cardall: Personal life

-Charitable activities
+In February 2026, Cardall entered into full communion with the Catholic Church in Nashville, Tennessee.

-Paul Cardall served on the executive board for Saving tiny Hearts, a nonprofit founded by Franice Paul which is dedicated to eliminating Congenital Heart Disease (CHD) as a major health concern by funding revolutionary life saving research for the #1 Birth Defect worldwide, to improve, prolong and save the lives of countless children born with CHD.
+Cardall served on the executive board for Saving Tiny Hearts, a nonprofit dedicated to funding research for congenital heart disease.

-The Paul & Kristina Cardall Scholarship was established with the help from Salt Lake Community College (SLCC), for students with congenital heart disease.
+The Paul & Kristina Cardall Scholarship was established with help from Salt Lake Community College for students with congenital heart disease.

-Paul Cardall has performed at benefit concerts for individuals who, like himself, are fighting for their chance to receive a heart transplant.
-At the beginning of summer 2014, Paul Cardall performed locally in Salt Lake City for a young boy who suffered from heart illness.
+Cardall has performed at benefit concerts for individuals who require a heart transplant.
+In 2014, he performed in Salt Lake City for a child who suffered from heart illness.

-In 2011, Utah State Board of Regents awarded Paul Cardall with an honorary doctorate.
+In 2011, the Utah State Board of Regents awarded Cardall an honorary doctorate.